 Homeowner loan.
 A type of loan secured against your property and are thus only available to homeowners.

 Guarantor loan.
-This is a form of unsecured personal loan that requires a third party (such as a parent) to guarantee the repayments should the original applicant default at any time.
+This is a form of an unsecured loan that requires a third party (such as a parent) to guarantee the repayments should the original applicant default at any time.
 These loans are a way for those with poor or no credit history who may have been turned down by a lender previously to get approved for a loan.

 Debt consolidation loan.
 This is a loan in which an individual borrows money to pay off several different existing debts, e.g. credit cards, or overdrafts.
 Combining these different loans into one means there is only one monthly repayment to make, instead of several.
 This can help make things easier and manageable for some people - allowing them to keep track and manage their cash flow and debts.

-How do I find the best loans?
+How to find the best loans?

 If you want to get a loan, it’s important to shop around.
 Doing a loan comparison will mean you can compare loans and find cheap loans that meet your needs.